The most recent identification guides to British and Irish species (some may need to be purchased) are listed below.

 The only available key to millipedes is the 1985 Synopsis of the British Fauna No. 35 by J. Gordon Blower published by The Linnean Society and Brill/Backhuys.
 Sadly it is out of print, but it may be possible to obtain copies through specialist entomological book sellers or online sellers of second hand books.

-A revised key is being prepared by Paul Lee, and draft versions may be made availble to active recorders.
+A revised key is being prepared by Paul Lee and Helen Read, and draft versions may be made available to active recorders.

 A key to the woodlice of Britain and Ireland ~ FSC AIDGAP key (1991)

 The Field Studies Council AIDGAP key by Steve Hopkin is widely regarded as better for living woodlice or fresh material.
-It contains keys to the 35 species of woodlice known to be native or naturalised in the British Isles.
+It contains keys to 35 species of woodlice known (in the 1990s) to be native or naturalised in the British Isles.
 Colour plates support detailed line drawings and confirmatory descriptions of each species include notes on distribution and natural history.

 Woodlice ~ Linnean Society Synopsis (New Series) 49 (1993)